Vertebral Compression Fracture

 - You have pain or swelling in your back that is getting worse, or does not go away.

-- You have new problems passing urine, or having bowel movements.
+- You have new problems urinating or having bowel movements.

-- You have new and severe pain in your back after falling, bending forward, sneezing, or coughing.
+- You have severe pain in your back after falling, bending forward, sneezing, or coughing strongly.

 - You suddenly cannot feel your legs.